 How is Fabrica funded?

-Regular funding.
-We are fortunate enough to have regular funding from Brighton and Hove City Council and from Arts Council England for whom we are an NPO (National Portfolio Organisation).
+We are fortunate enough to have regular funding from Arts Council England for whom we are an NPO (National Portfolio Organisation).
 This funding is typically awarded over a three-year period and regular reapplication is required.
 This public funding covers about 35-40% of our costs and we have to consistently seek additional sources of funding as detailed below.

-European funding.
-Fabrica has a 10-year history of successful applications to the European Union Interreg programme for cross-border collaboration.
-During that time we have successfully completed and delivered a number of projects with partners in the UK, France and Belgium.
-We currently have two Interreg projects happening; Time and Place and Out of the Blue-Waide.
+Fabrica has a history of successful applications to the European Union Interreg and Creative Europe programmes.
+During that time we have successfully completed and delivered a number of projects that support collaboration with cultural partners in the UK, France, Belgium, Italy and Macedonia.
+We are currently leading the project Understanding Territoriality: Identity, Place and Possession, funded by the Creative Europe programme.

-Venue hire.
-Hiring out Fabrica for social occasions and conferences/meetings is valuable income for us.
-You can find out more about hiring the space here.
+Hiring out Fabrica for social occasions and conferences or meetings is valuable income for us.

-Individual giving.
-We welcome donations in the gallery during exhibitions and events the majority of which are provided free of charge.
-If you would like to make a donation to Fabrica, you can do so via our donations page.
+We welcome donations in the gallery during exhibitions and events, the majority of which are provided free of charge.
+If you would like to make a donation to Fabrica, you can do so via our support us page.